buserror/mii_emu/README.md

 ## Command line options
-If you run it with no options, and there are no config file, it will present you with a dialog to select the ROMs and the drives.
+If you run it with no options, and there are no config file, it will present you with a dialog to select the Cards and the disk images.

 <center>
    <img src="docs/screen/screen_config.png" alt="Config dialog">